theproductiveprogrammer/pm2/DESIGN.md

 We will solve _both_ the above problems by batching the output and error data into _lines_ and output-ting each _line_ to the log file.

+## Strip ANSI

+### The Problem

+Some loggers expect to output to the terminal and fill their logs with ANSI escape codes that show the logs filled with color and style.
+Unfortunately, if we save these logs into text files, the escape codes make them very hard to read and understand.

+### The Solution

+The user can tell us to strip the ANSI codes by passing in a `stripANSI` parameter.
+Then the saved log file will be nice and clean.

 ## Identity

 ### Named Processes